virtualistic/virtualistic_old.github.io/content/posts/installing-pritunl-on-redhat-8/index.md

 - accessing my lab when working remote
 - tunneling my webtraffic whenever I'm forced to use a unknown wifi network

-My older pritunl server was still running on a older version of CentOS so it was time for a rebuild.
+My  Pritunl server was still running on a older version of CentOS so it was time for a rebuild.
-For the new build I chose to use one my free RedHat licenses you can get [here](https://developers.redhat.com/articles/faqs-no-cost-red-hat-enterprise-linux#)
+For the new build I chose to use one of my free RedHat licenses you can get [here](https://developers.redhat.com/articles/faqs-no-cost-red-hat-enterprise-linux#)
 This post will cover the installation not the configuration of Pritunl since it's so simple to set up once you get it installed.

 ## Installation